ibm-cloud-docs/devsecops/devsecops-release-notes.md

 ### Updates for DevSecOps version - open-v9.59.0 and open-v10.41.0
 {: #devsecops-open-v10.41.0-open-v9.59.0}

-Enahanced reporting of CVE in pr validation
+Enhanced reporting of CVE in pr validation
 :   CVEs found in the pr validation are reported in the PR as a comment.

 ### Updates for DevSecOps version - open-v9.58.0 and open-v10.40.0